Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 Nonprofit Awareness Campaigns Guide: Steps, Tips, & Examples

-If you’re ready to spread the word about a cause that’s close to your heart, let’s dive in!
+If you’re ready to spread the word about a cause that’s close to your heart, an awareness campaign is likely the best move.
+Let’s dive in!

 Nonprofit Awareness Campaigns FAQ

-Before we go through the process of hosting your own nonprofit awareness campaigns, here are some basics you should know.
+Before we cover the process of hosting your own nonprofit awareness campaigns, here are some basics you should know.

 What are nonprofit awareness campaigns?